PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ kops update cluster <domain name> --yes
 ```

-`kops` will now create a cluster for us on AWS, this includes booting up machine instances and deploying the Kuberenets container to the instances.
+`kops` will now create a cluster for us on AWS, this includes booting up machine instances and deploying the Kubernetes container to the instances.
 Note that this command will several minutes to complete.
 We can check our cluster status using:

 ```sh
 $ kops validate cluster <domain name>